Staggered PV feed-in – between regulation and yield

 6.02 ct/kWh

-These values refer to the case of market premium marketing with building bonus.
-The actual proceeds consist of the respective market value solar plus the individual market premium.
-The monthly determined “market value solar” reflects the average proceeds at the electricity exchange achieved through the direct marketing of solar power subsidized under the market premium model.
+These values refer to the case of market premium marketing with a building bonus.
+The actual revenues consist of the respective market value of solar plus the individual market premium.
+The monthly determined "market value of solar" reflects the average revenues at the electricity exchange generated by the direct marketing of solar power supported under the market premium model.

-For commercial or industrial PV projects, this means: The larger the system, the lower the remuneration rate - although this can often be economically offset by higher self-consumption shares, storage integration, and the avoidance of electricity costs through self-supply.
+For commercial or industrial PV projects, this means: The larger the system, the lower the remuneration rate – which can often be economically compensated by higher self-consumption shares, storage integration, and avoiding electricity costs from direct consumption.

-Exclusivity principle, delimitation option, exclusivity option - and what applies in the event of re-feed
+Exclusivity principle, delimitation option, exclusivity option – and what applies to feed-in

 Exclusivity principle (§ 3 No. 1 EEG)

-A central component in the EEG regulations is the so-called exclusivity principle (§ 3 No. 1 EEG).
-It stipulates: Only if electricity is exclusively generated from a renewable energy plant, it is considered eligible EEG electricity.
-For operators of photovoltaic systems with battery storage, this means specifically: Only if the storage is exclusively charged with PV electricity, the stored and later fed electricity remains eligible - for example, within the market premium in direct marketing.
+A central component of the EEG regulatory framework is the so-called exclusivity principle (§ 3 No. 1 EEG).
+It states: Only if electricity comes exclusively from a renewable energy system is it considered eligible EEG electricity.
+For operators of photovoltaic systems with battery storage, this means: Only if the storage unit is exclusively charged with PV electricity, does the stored and later fed-in electricity remain eligible – for example, within the framework of the market premium in direct marketing.

-Once the storage is even partially charged with grid electricity (“grey electricity”), this claim to remuneration is lost.
-The stored electricity loses its “EEG status” and is treated like conventional electricity - without support but with charges.
-Network fees, electricity tax, and other levies may apply.
+As soon as the storage is charged even partially with grid electricity (“gray electricity”), this entitlement to remuneration is lost.
+The stored electricity loses its "EEG status" and is treated as conventional electricity – without support, but with levies.
+Grid fees, electricity taxes, and further levies may apply.

-To counter this risk, the legislator has created the delimitation option.
-Operators can through a technical measurement concept - such as with separate meters - prove seamlessly which share of the electricity in storage comes from their own PV generation.
-This cleanly delimited share remains recognized as EEG electricity despite later feeding and can be remunerated with the market premium.
-The delimitation is thus a technical solution to “save” the exclusivity principle, even if the storage also uses other sources.
+To address this risk, the legislator has created the delimitation option.
+Operators can use a technical measurement concept – for example, with separate meters – to reliably prove which proportion of the electricity in the storage comes from their own PV generation.
+This clearly defined share remains recognized as EEG electricity despite later feeding and can be compensated with the market premium.
+The delimitation is thus a technical solution to effectively "save" the exclusivity principle, even if the storage unit uses other sources as well.

-⚠️ Important: Measurements must be precise and comply with legal requirements.
-Without reliable proof, the entitlement to remuneration for the entire storage electricity is lost.
+⚠️ Important: The measurement must be precise and compliant with legal regulations.
+Without reliable evidence, the entitlement to remuneration for the entire storage electricity is lost.

-Technically required are exact balance steering and active participation in direct marketing.
-Storage systems must be integrated via remote control, forecast values, and market value notifications in accordance with § 9 EEG.
-Measurement concepts require smart meters that precisely distinguish between PV, grid, and storage electricity.
+Technically required are precise balance sheet management and active participation in direct marketing.
+Storage units must be integrated via remote control, forecast values, and market value reports according to § 9 EEG.
+Measurement concepts require smart meters that can accurately distinguish between PV, grid, and storage electricity.

-Legally, the topic remains complex: The delimitation option can only be successfully used if the operator proves seamlessly and technically impeccably which share of the stored electricity comes exclusively from their own EEG plant.
-If this proof is not clear - for example, due to a measurement error or unclear allocation - all stored electricity is considered non-eligible.
-In this case, the claim for market premium or feed-in remuneration for the entire storage content disappears, even if PV electricity was actually stored in part.
+Legally, the topic remains complex: The delimitation option can only be successfully utilized if the operator provides seamless and measurement-compliant evidence of which proportion of the stored electricity comes exclusively from their own EEG system.
+If this proof is not clear – for example, due to a measurement error or unclear assignment – the entire stored electricity is deemed ineligible for support.
+In this case, the entitlement to market premium or feed-in remuneration for the entire storage content is lost, even if PV electricity was actually stored in part.

 Exclusivity option

-The exclusivity option is another way to meet the exclusivity principle - a kind of regulatory shortcut: The storage is operated exclusively with PV electricity by design.
-This can be achieved, for example, through structural separation, programmed control, or deliberate avoidance of grid storage.
-In this case, no technical delimitation is required - the storage is systemically considered EEG-compliant.
-This means: It suffices if the operator credibly assures the network operator and the Federal Network Agency that the storage is operated exclusively with PV electricity.
+The exclusivity option is another way to fulfill the exclusivity principle – a kind of regulatory shortcut: The storage is designed to be operated exclusively with PV electricity.
+This can occur, for example, through structural separation, programmed control, or intentional avoidance of grid feeding.
+In this case, no technical delimitation needs to be made – the storage is systemically considered EEG-compliant.
+This means: It is sufficient for the operator to credibly assure the grid operator and the Federal Network Agency that the storage is exclusively operated with PV electricity.

-The exclusivity option is often attractive for smaller operators because it saves measurement and retrofitting effort.
-In return, it severely restricts the flexibility of storage operation.
+The exclusivity option is often attractive for smaller operators because it saves measuring and retrofitting efforts.
+In return, it significantly restricts the flexibility of storage operation.

 Criterion